2

 How much do proofreading no experience jobs pay per hour?

-What are the key skills and qualifications needed to thrive as a Proofreader with no prior experience, and why are they important?
+What skills and qualifications are needed to thrive as a proofreader with no experience?

 To thrive as a Proofreader without prior experience, you need a strong grasp of grammar, spelling, punctuation, and attention to detail, often demonstrated through education or strong language skills.
 Familiarity with word processing software like Microsoft Word or Google Docs, and style guides such as AP or Chicago Manual of Style, is typically expected.
 Strong communication, time management, and a willingness to learn help you stand out in entry-level proofreading roles.
 These skills ensure accuracy, efficiency, and the ability to meet deadlines, which are critical for delivering polished and error-free content.